A dynamical model for IRAS 00500+6713: the remnant of a type Iax supernova SN 1181 hosting a double degenerate merger product WD J005311: X-ray data analysis

 \subsubsection{Spatial distributions}

 Figure~\ref{fig:image} shows 0.5--5.0~keV X-ray images obtained with XMM EPIC-pn and Chandra ACIS.
-One can see a central source and faint diffuse emission around it.
+One can see a central source ($\lesssim 20\arcsec$) and a faint diffuse emission around it ($\lesssim 100\arcsec$).
+We exclude data in the lower energies considering less accurate detector calibrations, and in the higher energies because of higher background rates.
 The central source is found to be slightly extended with the spatial resolution of Chandra ($\approx 0\farcs5$).
+The diffuse emission extending to $\sim 100\arcsec$ is not visible with Chandra because of the high detector background rate, which is $\approx 10$ times higher than the expected diffuse flux.
 In order to evaluate the spatial distribution of the source, we extract radial profiles around the central source.
 The central position for extraction is set to (R.A., Decl.$)_{2000}=(13\fdg2967, \, 67\fdg5007)$ by referring to the SIMBAD catalog\footnote{\url{http://simbad.u-strasbg.fr/simbad/sim-id?Ident=IRAS+00500\%2B6713}}.
-We take into account spatially-dependent exposures, bad pixels, and gaps between the CCDs.
-For the XMM EPIC CCDs, we obtain radial flux profiles for each instrument for each observation.
+We take into account spatially-dependent exposures (depending on off-axis angles), bad pixels, and gaps between the CCDs.
+For XMM EPIC, we obtain radial flux profiles for each instrument for each observation.
 For Chandra ACIS, we merge all the observations and extract radial profiles considering almost the same pointing directions and observation dates close to each other.
 In Figure~\ref{fig:prof}, we show flux profiles extracted from one XMM observation in 2019 (OBSID: 0841640101) and the merged Chandra data.

 We compare the observed distributions with a phenomenological model.
 The instrumental point spread functions (PSFs), i.e., the radial profiles of an ideal point source on the CCDs, are calculated for the source position with the SAS tool {\tt psfgen} and CIAO tool \texttt{simulate\_psf}.
 We assume a simple emission model for the central and diffuse sources: a sphere with a uniform and isotropic emissivity over the whole volume.
 The model for the radial flux profile ($F(r)$, where $r$ is the radius) is described as